List of recurring The Simpsons characters: Artie Ziff

 Artie Ziff (voiced by Jon Lovitz in most appearances, Dan Castellaneta in a brief appearance in "The Front") is a narcissistic Internet entrepreneur who is obsessively infatuated with Marge Simpson, his former high school classmate.
 Animator David Silverman based Ziff's appearance and body language on a former high school classmate.

 Ziff first appears in the episode "The Way We Was" (1991), in which he takes a young Marge Bouvier to senior prom.
 When Artie tries to grope her in his car, Marge rejects him and drives off, encountering Homer on her way home.
 In adulthood, Artie tries repeatedly to coerce Marge into choosing him over Homer, with Patty's encouragement as she saw him more as the ideal husband for her sister.
 It is also implied that former principal Harlan Dondelinger favored Artie over Homer, believing that he would be a multimillionaire and do tasks that Homer and even Barney would never do.

 In "Half-Decent Proposal" (2002), Marge learns that Artie is extremely wealthy, having made his fortune in computers by inventing an adapter that turns dial-up modem handshaking noises into easy-listening music.
 Marge reluctantly accepts a $1 million offer to spend a weekend at his mansion, in order to pay for an operation needed to cure Homer's extremely loud snoring.
 Homer assumes the two are having an affair, but Artie admits that he could not win her over.
 Artie begins to acknowledge that his selfishness is to blame.

-In "The Ziff Who Came to Dinner" (2004), the Simpsons discover Artie hiding in their attic after he squandered his money and started an accounting scandal at his company, Ziffcorp.
+In "The Ziff Who Came to Dinner" (2004), the Simpsons discover Artie hiding in their attic after he squandered his money and started an accounting scandal at his company Ziffcorp.
 Artie manages to scapegoat Homer by deliberately letting Homer win 98% of Ziffcorp stocks in a poker game, thus making Homer legally liable for Artie's deceit.
 However, he eventually confesses his guilt to the authorities after Marge berates Artie for his poor character, revealing that his own selfish behavior is the real reason no one likes him.
 After that, Artie is comforted by Selma and they spend the night together.
 As a result, Artie turns himself in.
 He was last seen about to be assaulted by angry prisoners after he doused their cigarettes with a squirt bottle.

-In "Treehouse of Horror XXIII" (2012), Bart time-travels to 1974 and happens upon Marge, who is still a high school student.
+In "Treehouse of Horror XXIII" (2012), Bart time-travels to 1974 and meets Marge, who is still a high school student.
 After he warns her not to marry Homer, Bart returns to 2012 and finds that Marge has married Artie, with Bart now named Bartie Ziff, and having inherited Artie's curly hair.
 Marge leaves Artie after she instantly falls in love with a host of time-traveling Homers.
 She says seeing them made her realize she had married the wrong man.

 In "Hail to the Teeth" (2020), Artie resurfaces and invites Homer and Marge to his wedding only to find out that the bride is a robot clone of Marge.
 He has made other robot clones of Marge that did not work well.